 In the application, you can also connect other similar marks you already own.
 Such as connecting your Special Form mark to your Standard Character mark.
 Or linking new logos to older ones.

 After filing, you will be given a serial number.
 Your serial number is not your registration number!
 Your trademark has not been registered, there is a painfully long clearance process.
 The USPTO will analyze your application, which usually takes three months.
 Then they publish your trademark for opposition, giving the public a chance to oppose the trademark.
 That window lasts 30 days.
 If you selected Use-in-Commerce, then a couple months later you will receive your registration certificate.
 If you selected Intent-to-Use, you’ll receive a Notice of Allowance instead, which asks you to file a Statement of Use.
 You can check the step-by-step status of your registration process on the website under: Trademark Status & Document Retrieval (TSDR).
 You can also access the same info through your account home page.

 Some quick side notes, you will receive a bunch of spam after submitting your application.
 Lawyers will be trying to get you to hire their services to help you complete the process (even though there's nothing left to do).
 Fake agencies will be demanding that you owe money.
 It’s super annoying.
 But the actual USPTO might reach out.
-Someone is assigned to your account and might ask questions, give recommendations, or give you an order (known as a non-final office action).
+An examiner is assigned to your account and might ask questions, give recommendations, or give you an order (known as a non-final office action).
 You have six months to respond to a non-final office action before your case is abandon.

 The government does not monitor or stop others from infringement trademarks.
 Most people think the government is responsible.
 Nope, you are.